terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 ~> Make sure that the previous step is successfully completed.

-This step will create all the remaining elements to install CSE 4.2 in VCD.
+This step will create all the remaining elements to install CSE 4.2 in Vcloud.
 You can read the subsequent sections to have a better understanding of the building blocks that are described in the [step 2 Terraform configuration][step2].

 In this [configuration][step2] you can also find a file named `terraform.tfvars.example` that needs to be updated with correct values and renamed to `terraform.tfvars`